Madison River In Yellowstone Park water or watershed scenery in Wyoming

 Key orientation point where the Madison forms from the Firehole and Gibbon.

-Roadside access with traffic, wildlife, and regulation checks.
+Roadside access with traffic, wildlife, and rule checks.

 Park boundary context